 The Village of Cumberland is a growing incorporated municipality of about 3500 people

 The Seaside Hamlet of Royston is home to about 1500 people.

 Union Bay is a small community about 15 kilometers south of Courtenay and is home to about 1200 people.

 Fanny Bay is a small hamlet of about 800 people located on Baynes Sound about 25 minutes south of Courtenay

 Bowser is located by the south end of the Comox Valley just past Deep Bay.
 It is home to about 1600 people and is located in an area known as Lighthouse Country

 Merville is an unincorporated community of about people located about 15 minutes north of Courtenay.

 Black Creek is a small rural community located about 25 minutes north of Courtenay

 Need More Information?

 This information just scratches the surface on all of what there is to do in the Comox Valley.
-To find out more visit the Comox Valley Visitor Centre or contact Brett Cairns and ask him for more information and to be your Comox Valley Realtor and guide.
+To find out more contact Brett to be your Realtor and guide when you relocate here.